starsimhub/lingua_franca_design/README.md

 ## Project structure

-- `approaches` contains a review of the current approaches used in the epi modeling landscape, based on https://starsim.org/disease_modeling_landscape.
+- `approaches` contains a review of the current approaches used in the epi modeling landscape, based on https://starsim.org/disease_modeling_landscape. *[first pass done and reviewed by humans]*
-- `best-practices` distills the modeling landscape into best practices for each type of modeling.
+- `best-practices` distills the modeling landscape into best practices for each type of modeling. *[first pass done, and in the process of being reviewed by humans]*
-- `design` contains design specifications for the language, based on the best practices described.
+- `design` contains design specifications for the language, based on the best practices described. *[first pass done, NOT yet reviewed by humans]*
-- `examples` contains examples of models written in other frameworks to be expressed by the lingua franca.
+- `examples` contains examples of models written in other frameworks to be expressed by the lingua franca. *[not done]*
-- `vignettes` contains translations of the model examples into the lingua franca.
+- `vignettes` contains translations of the model examples into the lingua franca. *[not done]*
-- `webapp` is a tool for viewing `examples` models side by side with their `vignettes` translations, with diff-style markup.
+- `webapp` is a tool for viewing `examples` models side by side with their `vignettes` translations, with diff-style markup. *[not done]*

 ## AI disclaimer